lankydan/corda-services/README.md

-# Spring WebFlux and Corda
+# Corda Services

-This project uses Spring WebFlux to stream the progress of a simple flow and updates of states that are saved to the vault.
+This project focuses on using a Corda service inside of a Flow.
+The blog post written with this code contains extra information that the code does not contain.

 # Structure: